NVIDIA/spark-rapids/docs/dev/README.md

 There is a separate guide for working with
 [Adaptive Query Execution](adaptive-query.md).

+### Working with Data Sources

+The plugin supports v1 and v2 data sources for file formats such as CSV, Orc, JSON, and Parquet.
+See the [data source guide](data-sources.md) for more information.

 ## Guidelines for Replacing Catalyst Executors and Expressions
 Most development work in the plugin involves translating various Catalyst